Skip to content

 \[\mathcal{L} = \mathcal{L}_{\text{main}} + \mathcal{L}_{\text{style}} + \mathcal{L}_{\text{style-adv}} + \mathcal{L}_{\text{mask}} + \mathcal{L}_{\text{ground}}\]

-• \(\mathcal{L}_{\text{main}}\): BCE loss for multi-level predictions from the main branch
+• \(\mathcal{L}_{\text{main}}\): BCE loss for multi-level predictions in the main branch.

-• \(\mathcal{L}_{\text{style}}\): BCE loss for the style branch (gradients backpropagated only to the style branch decoder)
+• \(\mathcal{L}_{\text{style}}\): BCE loss for the style branch (gradient only backpropagates to the style branch decoder).

-• \(\mathcal{L}_{\text{style-adv}}\): BCE between style branch predictions and a uniform distribution (trains only the adversarial adapters)
+• \(\mathcal{L}_{\text{style-adv}}\): BCE between style branch prediction and a uniform distribution (only trains adversarial adapters).

-• \(\mathcal{L}_{\text{mask}}\): Average of BCE and Dice losses for foot segmentation
+• \(\mathcal{L}_{\text{mask}}\): Average of BCE and Dice loss for foot segmentation.

-• \(\mathcal{L}_{\text{ground}} = \mathcal{L}_{\text{pixel-height}}(\text{MAE}) + \mathcal{L}_{\text{ground-normal}}(\text{cosine similarity})\)
+• \(\mathcal{L}_{\text{ground}} = \mathcal{L}_{\text{pixel-height}}(\text{MAE}) + \mathcal{L}_{\text{ground-normal}}(\text{cosine similarity})\).

 Key Experimental Results